keoko/sisyphus/README.md

 ## TODO
-- move keywords :stg, :dev, :prd, etc into directories
-- store data in git repository, each branch one environment
+- store data in git repository.
+1 repo per app-environment (being on the same repo, branch, or different repos).
-- versioning
 - check file-seq, it's getting subdirs also
 - sort file strategy (by name?)
 - key definition in Schema